 “Everybody stop!
 Look what the time is… and go!”
-This is just one of the many things you will hear in our classroom when we are learning about time.
+This is just one of the many things you will hear in our classroom because we’ve made teaching time FUN!
+If you’re looking for some engaging ways to teach time, you’ve come to the right place!

 How do you feel about teaching time?
 Is it something you love or dread?
-I’ll be honest, I never got excited about pulling out the little clocks until I completely changed the way I taught!
+I’ll be honest, I never got excited about pulling out the little clocks until I completely changed the way I taught it!
 We use time EVERY SINGLE DAY and it’s crucial for our littles to master.
 So if you’re like I was, unenthusiastic about teaching time, let’s change that so we can make it fun for EVERYONE.
-Let me help you walk away with lots of fun, easy, and engaging ways to help your students learn about time AND have a blast!
+Let me help you walk away with lots of fun, easy, and engaging ways to help your students learn about time while having a blast!

 The Biggest Challenge